-The calculation of the amount of minerals for the production of EVs can be estimated in an alternative way. starting from the specific amount for each battery minerals expressed in kg for each kWh of battery capacity.
-Based on the information published in [2,15-19] it is possible to estimate the necessary specific amounts expressed in [kg/kWh].
-These data are given in the second column of Table 7.
-With an energy consumption of 1/6 [kWh/km] and with a required autonomy of 300 km, one EV would need a battery of 50 kWh.
+The calculation of the amount of minerals for the production of EVs can be estimated in an alternative way, starting from the specific amount for each of battery-minerals expressed in kg for each kWh of battery capacity.
+Based on the information published in [2], [13], [14] and [15], it is possible to estimate the necessary specific amounts expressed in [kg/kWh].
+These data are given in the second column of Table VI.
+With energy consumption of 1/6 [kWh/km] and with required autonomy of 300 km, one EV would need a battery of 50 kWh.
 With the EV battery capacity of 50 kWh, it is possible to calculate the total amount of required minerals in [Mt], which is given in the third column.
-The calculation takes into account the "first generation" of batterv-powered EVs, so the need to replace EVs that have reached the end of their useful life is not taken into account here.
-The data in first 3 columns of Table 7 do not take into account the amounts of copper and manganese required for the glider and the electric motor.
-These amounts are approximately, 28 kg of copper and 12 kg of manganese for each EV.
-In total, figure Q_1 in the fourth column of Table 7 includes 41.1 Mt of copper and 17.64 Mt of manganese.
-Notice that data in the last 3 columns of Table 7 consider quantity Q (battery only) and not Q_1 (the whole car).
-Required amounts of battery materials Li, Co, and graphite are more than 40 times larger than the actual annual production, the amount of cobalt is larger than the available reserves, and the main conclusions are similar to those derived from Table 6.
-Due to the significantly increased amount of material, the extrapolated effects of falling ore grade and the consequent increase in energy needed to obtain minerals should be taken into account, which was not done on this occasion.
+The calculation takes into account the "first generation" of battery powered EVs, so the need to replace EVs that have reached the end of their useful life is not taken into account here.
+The data in first 3 columns of Table VI do not take into account the amounts of copper and manganese required for the glider and the electric motor.
+These amounts are, approximately, 28 kg of copper and 12 kg of manganese for each EV.
+In total, the figure my in the fourth column of Table VI includes 41.1 Mt of copper and 17.64 Mt of manganese.
+Notice that data in the last 3 columns of Table VI consider quantity mx (battery only) and not my.
+Required amounts of battery-materials Li, Co and graphite are more than 40 times larger than the actual annual production, the amount of cobalt is larger than the available reserves, and the main conclusions are similar to those derived from Table V. Due to the significantly increased amount of material, the extrapolated effects of falling ore grade and the consequent increase in energy needed to obtain minerals should be taken into account, which was not done on this occasion.